ftconan/python3/README.md

 15. qt_crawler

 ## Python Tricks
+1. Introduction
+2. Patterns for Cleaner Python
-1. Covering Your A** With Assertions
+    2.1.
+Covering Your A** With Assertions
+    2.2.
+Complacent Comma Placement